 Google’s Ranking Algorithm is being changed/ updated almost every day by the developers in Google.
-Sometimes, those changes are tiny tweaks; some are major changes which seriously shake the SERPs (aka Search Engine Result Page).
+Sometimes, those changes are tiny tweaks; some are major changes that seriously shake the SERPs (aka Search Engine Result Page).
 Google Algorithm Updates, there are many.
-Different updates, search index changes and refreshes, everything which happened in 2018, you will find below.
+Different updates, search index changes, and refreshes, everything which happened in 2018, you will find below.

 But before we start, let me introduce you to Google’s Algorithm.

 What is a Google Ranking Algorithm?